28 Days (film)

 28 Days is a 2000 American comedy-drama film directed by Betty Thomas and written by Susannah Grant.
 Sandra Bullock stars as Gwen Cummings, a newspaper columnist obliged to enter rehabilitation for alcoholism.
-The film costars Viggo Mortensen, Dominic West, Elizabeth Perkins, Azura Skye, Steve Buscemi, and Diane Ladd.
+The film co-stars Viggo Mortensen, Dominic West, Elizabeth Perkins, Azura Skye, Steve Buscemi, and Diane Ladd.

 Plot

 Gwen Cummings is an alcoholic who spends her nights in a drunken haze with her boyfriend, Jasper.
 They arrive late and disheveled to her sister Lily's wedding, where Gwen knocks over the wedding cake and drunkenly steals a limousine, crashing into a house.
 Given a choice between jail time or 28 days in a rehab center, she chooses rehab.

-Gwen is introduced to a variety of patients: hypersexual cocaine addict Oliver, former doctor Daniel, mother of two Roshanda, older addict Bobbi Jean, Dutch immigrant Gerhardt, and Gwen’s roommate Andrea, a teenage heroin addict.
-Angry and resistant, Gwen refuses to take part in treatment or admit she is an alcoholic, but struggles with flashbacks of her mother, an addict who died of an overdose when Gwen and Lily were children.
+Gwen is introduced to a variety of patients: hypersexual cocaine addict Oliver, former doctor Daniel, mother of two Roshanda, older addict Bobbi Jean, and Dutch immigrant Gerhardt, and is assigned as roommate to teenage heroin addict Andrea.
+Angry and resistant, Gwen refuses to take part in treatment or admit she is an alcoholic.
+Throughout this, Gwen struggles with flashbacks of her addict mother, who died of an overdose when Gwen and Lily were children.

 On visiting day, Jasper slips Gwen a bottle of painkillers and they sneak off for an inebriated day together.
-Cornell, the facility’s director and a recovering addict himself, prepares to kick Gwen out to serve her jail sentence, but she still denies that she has a problem.
+Cornell, the facility's director and a recovering addict himself prepares to kick Gwen out to serve her jail sentence, but she still denies that she has a problem.
 Storming back to her room, she takes one of her smuggled pills, but spits it out and tosses the bottle out of her third-story window.
 After spending the day suffering withdrawal symptoms alone, she climbs out of the window to retrieve the pills.
-She falls, severely spraining her ankle, and is rescued by Eddie, a new patient.
+She falls, severely sprains her ankle, and is rescued by Eddie, a new patient.